mpch/common_stuff/README.md

-# common_stuff
+# Miscellaneous
-Repository to store useful stuff for development
+Repository to store stuff to check later like:

+- Pieces of code
+- Webpages
+- Documentation